dominicshing/multer-usage-sample/README.md

 # Multer Sample project

-## Show the basic uses of Multer node package for uploading files
+to show the basic uses of Multer node package for uploading files